wsgisler/flask-2048/README.md

 Enjoy and feel free to use the code.

+## Running it

+To run the game, you just need to have flask installed (pip install flask) and then you just run python run.py After that, you can access the game in any webbrowser by typing http://localhost:5000/

 ## Screenshots

 ![Before the start of the game](1.png)

 ![Playing the game](2.png)

 ![Playing the game](3.png)

 ![Oops!
 I blew it.](4.png)